eclab/grains/quant/README.md

 - Does it change as the GRAINS warms up?
 This is hard to nail down because I am driving VCOs, which also warm up...

+- I'm trying to match my QUANTIZER.
+But I'm not sure if it's properly tuned. :-(

 I could use some help here: if I can't get it to match, it'll be hard to output notes from GRAINS for some other projects I have in mind.
 Send me mail and let me know how it does on your unit.

 Also note that GRAINS's resolution is only about 100 ticks per octave.
 This means I can maybe get within 7 cents of a note but not nail it exactly.